Payments

 Should tourists use Alipay or WeChat Pay in China?

 Most first-time tourists should prepare Alipay first because it is a straightforward payment starting point.
 WeChat Pay is still worth preparing as a backup, especially if you will use WeChat for communication or mini programs.
+Keep a physical card and some cash too.

 Can foreign visitors link international cards?